Ckashif/AI-Correctable-Coding-Request/README.md

 Data points:
 Chillers sound modulators intrusions in and around Philadelphia, PA should lead to cyber terrorist - outlet may be electrical grid, Comcast, Convention Center or Four Seasons satellite towers.
 Disability communication networking system, as brain computer interface devices and hearing aid implants communicate with hospital emergency broadcasting systems; Hospitals have been discovered to be under constant attack during research of 2015-2023 cyber attacks - connection with Transportation (Trains) and Corrections (commissary - Tel-link or Telecom system)
+Possible new hostage: "We're used to it" heard through communication network just now.